norheim/pextant/docs/index.rst

    contain the root `toctree` directive.

 ===================================
-SEXTANT |release|
+PEXTANT |release|
 ===================================

-SEXTANT is a tool for path planning and analysis.
-It is a portion of the MINERVA suite for the BASALT project.
+PEXTANT, short for python-SEXTANT, is a tool for path planning and analysis.
+It is intended to be integrated with the MINERVA suite for the BASALT project and is based off of SEXTANT from MIT's Man Vehicle Laboratory.

 Contents: